Airbus says studying A320 production ramp-up beyond 50/month

-MUNICH Airbus Group (AIR.PA) is studying whether to increase its production rate for the A320 family single-aisle jet to beyond 50 per month, contemplating rates of 60 or more, its chief executive said on Friday.
+MUNICH Feb 27 Airbus Group is studying whether to increase its production rate for the A320 family single-aisle jet to beyond 50 per month, contemplating rates of 60 or more, its chief executive said on Friday.

 "The demand is clearly there to move the rates to 60-plus," Tom Enders told journalists.
 "There are studies underway."